choria-io/website/docs/content/federation/configuration/_index.md

 ## Middleware Sizing

-As mentioned a single Network Broker broker can easily handle 50 000 MCollective Daemons.
+A single Choria Network Broker can easily handle 50 000 Choria managed compute nodes.
 You almost never need more than 3 brokers.
-If you don't need it to be 100% always available even 1 node will do.
+If you don't need it to be 100% always available we recommend a single Network Broker per Collective.

-Generally on the Federation side you do not need many nodes, the choice of 3 is mainly about reliability.
+Generally on the Federation side you do not need many brokers, the choice of 3 is mainly about reliability and again if you do not need 100% reliability, a single node is recommended.
 Network Brokers require an uneven numbered node count clusters.
 Internally the Federation Brokers use a worker pool of 10 Brokers consisting of 3 micro services each.
 This is very scalable and should be able to handle any reasonable size network.

 ![Federation Broker DNS](../../federation_dns_config.png)